hlvnin88/dafc-svd/README.md

-# DAFC-SVD: Deficiency-Aware Feature Complementarity for Source Code Vulnerability Detection
+# A Deficiency Aware Feature Complementarity Framework for Source Code Vulnerability Detection

 ---

-Official implementation of the paper **"DAFC-SVD: Deficiency-Aware Feature Complementarity for Source Code Vulnerability Detection"**.
+Official implementation of the paper **"A Deficiency Aware Feature Complementarity Framework for Source Code Vulnerability Detection"**.

 ## 1. Abstract